GaryHostt/Oracle_Integration/README.md

 [The main OIC documentation](https://docs.oracle.com/en/cloud/paas/integration-cloud/index.html) is your friend.

 Do I need the on-premises adapters, what is process automation, how much does it cost?
 Check out [OIC Pricing & editions](https://www.oracle.com/cloud/integration/pricing.html).
-Do you only need to integrate with Oracle SaaS?
-Check out [Oracle Integration for Oracle SaaS](https://docs.oracle.com/en/cloud/paas/integration-cloud/integration-cloud-auton/oracle-integration-oracle-saas.html).

 Perhaps you want to programatically schedule OIC, or even have OIC integrate with itself?
 Then check out the [OIC REST API documentation](https://docs.oracle.com/en/cloud/paas/integration-cloud/rest-api/index.html).
 What credentials do I need to connect, how do I configure SaaS outbound messaging, what can an adapter do?
 If these questions sound familiar, start with [the adapter documentation](https://docs.oracle.com/en/cloud/paas/integration-cloud/find-adapters.html).